rakshasa/rtorrent/README.md

 ```
 docbook2man rtorrent.1.xml
 ```

 man pages output to "doc/rtorrent.1"

 rtorrent follows the development of [libtorrent](https://libtorrent.org/) closely, and thus the versions must be in sync.
-This should not be nessesary in the future, when the library API stabilizes.

 ## USAGE